Colo-Codes/mini-projects/covid-19-dashboard-app/README.md

 This is a COVID-19 Dashboard app made in HTML, vanilla CSS and vanilla JavaScript.

-Tha main focus was on JavaScript, and I implemented the following:
+The main focus was on JavaScript, and I implemented the following:

 -   APIs
 -   Promises